 - Birmingham is an entrepreneurial city to learn, work and invest in

-- Children – so Birmingham’s a great city to grow up in
+- Birmingham is an aspirational city to grow up in

-- Housing – so Birmingham’s a great city to live in
+- Birmingham is a great city to live in

 The council is just one key player in achieving these priorities.
 Over the next few years, our financial situation remains challenging so our role in the city needs to change.
 One of the biggest shifts we’ll need to make is to move from directly delivering services to a position where we use our resources to enable and facilitate others.
 This means a much greater focus on collaboration and partnerships.